 Tip #5: To draw the face of your Christmas pipe cleaner ornaments, a regular ball pen works great.
 There is no need for any special tool.

-I hope you found these ideas creative and I hope you are ready to start making your own Christmas pipe cleaner ornaments.
-I wish you a lot of fun and as always, if you have any questions, do not hesitate to leave a comment.
+This is it.
+I hope you enjoy this page and that it motivated you to try making your own Christmas pipe cleaner figurines.
+As always, if you have any questions, do not hesitate to comment.
+Happy Crafting!